openpharma/clinsight/README.md

 <img src="man/figures/README-fig_timeseries.png" width="700" />

-Data can be saved as being reviewed either by row, or by the entire form that is active:
+Data can be marked as “reviewed” by row or by the entire form that is
+active:

 <img src="man/figures/README-row_review.png" width="700" />

-The application contains a query system, in which queries can be raised for the study site.
+The application integrates an optional “query system”, in which medical monitors can submit and track queries raised with the study site.

 <img src="man/figures/README-new_query.png" width="389" />

-Lastly, PDF reports can be created to document a review session:
+Detailed PDF reports can be generated that document a review session for audit purposes:

 <img src="man/figures/README-report_modal.png" width="490" />

 ## Installation

 There are several ways to install `ClinSight`.
-To run the application with the intended R environment, you can git clone the package repository, then open the project (`clinsight.Rproj`) and restore the project environment with:
+To run the application with the R environment as intended by the developers, you can git clone the package repository, then open the project (`clinsight.Rproj`) and restore the project’s environment with:

 ``` r
 renv::restore()
 ```

-This will install the packages with their intended version.
-Below the R version and libraries are shown that were used for ClinSight when creating this README file.
-It is recommended to use the same R version, otherwise errors might occur during installation.
+This will install all the required packages with their intended versions.
+Below, `renv::lockfile_read()$R` shows the R version and libraries used at the time this README file was rendered.
+It is recommended launch the project using the same R version, otherwise errors might occur during installation.

 ``` r
 renv::lockfile_read()$R